-- the Truth in Savings Act and Regulation DD issued by the CFPB, which require disclosure of deposit terms to consumers; - Regulation CC issued by the Federal Reserve, which relates to the availability of deposit funds to consumers; - the Right to Financial Privacy Act, which imposes a duty to maintain the confidentiality of consumer financial records and prescribes procedures for complying with administrative subpoenas of financial records; and - the Electronic Fund Transfer Act and Regulation E issued by the CFPB, which govern automatic deposits to and withdrawals from deposit accounts and customers' rights and liabilities arising from the use of automated teller machines and other electronic banking services
+- the Truth in Savings Act and Regulation DD issued by the CFPB, which require disclosure of deposit terms to consumers; - Regulation CC issued by the Federal Reserve, which relates to the availability of deposit funds to consumers; - the Right to Financial Privacy Act, which imposes a duty to maintain the confidentiality of consumer financial records and prescribes procedures for complying with administrative subpoenas of financial records; and - the Electronic Fund Transfer Act and Regulation E issued by the CFPB, which govern automatic deposits to and withdrawals from deposit accounts and customers' rights and liabilities arising from the use of automated teller machines and other electronic banking services.

 The CFPB has also adopted amendments to Regulation E and Regulation Z to add protections for prepaid accounts (the "CFPB Prepaid Rule").
 The CFPB Prepaid Rule includes requirements related to treatment of funds on lost or stolen cards, error resolution and investigation, upfront fee disclosures, access to account information, and overdraft features if offered in conjunction with prepaid accounts.
-The CFPB Prepaid Rule became effective April 1, 2019.
+On February 1, 2023, the CFPB proposed a rule that, if adopted, would further limit credit card late fees.